Policies and Procedures

 - Food and drinks without lids are not permitted in the instrument rooms.

-- Please help us maintain a clean and efficent environment.
+- Please help us maintain a clean and efficient environment.

-- This training is mandatory, even for personnel who do not work in a laboratory or handle hazardous materials, and should be completed as soon as possible.
+- Safety training is mandatory, even for personnel who do not work in a laboratory or handle hazardous materials.

-- Visit ehs.osu.edu, click the link to "Safety Training Programs,” and log in with your Ohio State credentials to access the online safety programs.
+- Visit EHS's Online Training site and log in with your Ohio State credentials to access the online safety programs.

-- All users are expected to follow basic lab safety procedures.
+- All users are expected to follow basic laboratory safety procedures.

 - All solvents are to be kept and used in the hood.